The Six Principles of Sexual Health

 Sometimes women and men come to therapy to examine confusing discrepancies between their sexual behaviors and their spiritual and ethical values.
 Adults, couples, and families avoid talking about many sexual matters until the consequences a family members specific sexual activity are discovered and can no longer be avoided.
 In many families, parents may find it difficult to address common sexual development milestones such children masturbating, going through puberty, attractions, falling in love and the first intercourse.

 Up until the middle of the last century sexual health meant two things: avoiding an unwanted or unplanned pregnancy and not acquiring a sexually transmitted disease.
-Since at least 1974, the World Health Organization (WHO) and other health organizations began to develop sexual health definitions beyond avoiding STDs and unwanted pregnancies.the clap getting knocked up.
+Since at least 1974, the World Health Organization (WHO) and other health organizations began to develop sexual health definitions beyond avoiding STDs and unwanted pregnancies.
+Before this time, most of the planet focused sexual health exclusively on not getting knocked up and not getting the clap.
 Now, sexual health encompasses a society in which each person is guided in having a safe and pleasurable sexual life beyond the mere absence of the unwanted consequences of sexual activity or sexual intercourse.

 The current WHO working definition of sexual health encompasses human rights related to sexual health, sexual pleasure, eroticism, gender and sexual relationship diversity, sexual satisfaction, diseases (HIV/AIDS, STIs, RTIs), violence, female genital mutilation, sexual dysfunction, and mental health related to sexual health.
 Sexual health is now considered as one of the four pillars of health: Physical, Mental, Spiritual and Sexual.